dani007200964/Viking-Skull-Lamp/docs/markdown_pages/pcb_assembly.md

 The circuit is exactly the same as the buzzer driver.
 It's job is to drive the motor.

+@subsection humidifier_switch Humidifier Switch

+The circuit is exactly the same as the buzzer driver.
+It's job is to turn on or off the humidifier module.

+@subsection led_interface LED Interface

+This contains two connectors for the two LED strips and some power filtering.
+It also has some series resistance, that required to use WS2812 and WS2813 chips properly.

+@subsection encoder_interface Encoder Interface

+The encoder is basically three switch, they has to be debounced.
+This section does this.

+@section pcb_test PCB Test

+1. After you have assembled the PCB it is necessary to test it, before connecting it to the Arduino.
+This is the smoke test.
+The best method is to have a bench power supply, and power the board up with 5V at 100mA current limit.
+The power LED should turn on, and the current consumption should be less than 50mA( for just the bare PCB ).
+2. If the smoke test succeeds it's time to connect the PCB to the Arduino UNO and upload the firmware to it.
+If you can program the Arduino without a problem that is a good sign.
+3. Lastly you have to connect all the peripherals to the board and try them before the final assembly.
+For this step you need all the @ref cable_preparation "peripherals and cables to be prepared".
+Every connector is labeled on the PCB, so you can find the right one for each peripheral easily.
+4. If everything works, you can jump to the @ref assembly_instructions "final assembly".

+@note If the smoke test fails, and the current consumption is high, you probably assembled one or more components wrong.
+To identify the problem, there are some practices.
+For example if something blows up, it has to be replaced without a question.
+Also if a component gets hot for a touch it is probably dead, I recommend replacement.
+Also check the IC-s and silicon based components orientation.
+If they are soldered in a wrong orientation they usually die at power up.

 @section cable_preparation Cable Preparation

 @subsection power_connector_cable Power Connector Cable